Wearingeul The flowers on the way

 The color/properties:

 The flowers on the way is a soft pastel pink.
 You could call it a floral pink, but it actually reminds me of a pink Starburst.
 Anyway, it shades slightly with a soft cut between its light and dark tones.
 A wetter-tuned pen may be able to pool the ink heavily enough to yield harder, darker edges around the shading areas of the ink, but I never experienced this during my tests.
 There’s also a slight hint of blue in the swatches and splats where this ink shades, but I never encountered this in normal writing.
+The ink is light, but I didn’t find it difficult to read, especially with the larger nib sizes.

 Ink Splat